BEmmitt/IST412_Group6_WallyLandPlanner/Group6WallyLandPlanner/Docs/README_M03_A05_Group6.md

     - Main (executes the Demo.run method)

 When the project is run, the user is prompted to enter their credentials in order to login or register a new user.
-When the user successfully logs in, a message confirming login success is displayed and the user is brought to the Planner View window.
+New users are saved to a users.json file for future logins.
+When the user successfully logs in,a message confirming login success is displayed and the user is brought to the Planner View window.
 The Planner View window is still under development for a future use case.
 It does have the option to logout.